 The Company has various other contractual commitments arising in the ordinary course of business.
-In addition, from time to time, LFB enters into underwriting commitments in which it participates as a joint underwriter.
-The settlement of such transactions is not expected to have a material adverse effect on the Company's consolidated financial position or results of operations.
-At June 30, 2014, LFB had no such underwriting commitments.
+In addition, from time to time, each of LFB and LFNY (See Note 17 of Notes to Condensed Consolidated Financial Statements) may enter into underwriting commitments in which it will participate as an underwriter.
+At September 30, 2014, LFB and LFNY had no such underwriting commitments.